-Try to approach other food bloggers for collaboration, leave thoughtful comments on their posts.
-Social media is a convenient tool to network with other food bloggers.
-Another way that you can try is to connect with the other food bloggers by sending them emails.
+Try to approach other food bloggers for collaboration and leave thoughtful comments on their posts.
+Social media is a convenient tool for networking with other food bloggers.
+Another way that you can try is to connect with other food bloggers by sending them emails.

 Social media is a great tool, but remember that you still need to focus on growing your blog.
 It’s your asset since you own your food blog while you’re only a user on social media.

 8. Monetize Your Food Blog